 Our board of directors will be divided into three classes that will be, as nearly as possible, of equal size.
 Each class of directors will be elected for a three-year term of office, but the terms are staggered so that the term of only one class of directors expires at each annual meeting of shareholders.
 The proposed terms of the Class I, Class II and Class III directors will expire in 2011, 2012 and 2013, respectively.
-The Class I directors will include and the Class III directors will include .
+The Class I directors will include , the Class II directors will include and the Class III directors will include .
 Vacancies on the board of directors may be filled only by the affirmative vote of a majority of the remaining directors then in office.